YunoHost/doc/pages/01.administrate/05.advance/10.moving_app_folder/moving_app_folder.md

+---
-# Moving an app folder to a different storage
+title: Moving an app folder to a different storage
+template: docs
+taxonomy:
+    category: docs
+---

 Applications folder are (*usually*) located in `/var/www/$appname`